 Seniors lose $3.4 billion annually to financial fraud — more than any other age group.
 The threats are real, but the solutions are straightforward.
-This hub connects you to scam prevention, home security, internet safety, and local resources — all in plain language, with no upsell.
+This hub connects you to scam prevention, home security, internet safety, and local resources — all in plain language, with no pressure.

 Current Threats — Updated March 2026